bquistorff/econ-project-template/README.md

 This is a template to be used in an economics research project (it's geared towards Stata).
 It is designed to be highly automated and utilizes automatically dependency information between files.

 ## Usage
 To use this template for your own project you can use the "Download ZIP" option.
-You can delete any .gitattributes or .gitignore files.
+If you don't use git you can delete any .gitattributes or .gitignore.
+Even if you use git, the .gitignore files are often used as a dummy file so that a folder is under version control, so once you put other files in that folder you can delete the .gitignore file.

 Once you have it setup, you just use 'make fake1' to ensure code/fake1.do is up to date (only runs if inputs or code are newer than outputs).
 This will track the dependencies (inputs & outputs) for fake1.do.
 If somehow the dependencies get messed up you should be able to always do 'make fake1-force' (and you can delete the dependency info stored in code/.fake1.dep if make is complaining about that).
 To make papers, just use 'make writeups/fake_article.pdf'.
 It should even go back and run code so that dependencies are up to date.